6502ts/6502.ts/README.md

 # Building and development

+6502.ts uses [Yarn](https://yarnpkg.com/lang/en/) for package management, so you'll have to install it first.
 After checking out the repos, doing

     yarn install
     grunt initial